fabiosurrage/collective.conference/README.md

 collective.conference
 =====================

-Manage inscriptions and submission of lectures and trainings
+Manage registrations and submission of lectures and trainings